Powerlearnproject/se-day1-assignment-usanCode/README.md

 Answer:

-software developer: responsible for conceiving a software, define its goals and writing the code for that.
+-software developer: responsible for conceiving a software, defining its goals and writing the code for that.

--quality insurance engineer: his role is to verify if the software meets it's expectations by conceiving and executing test plans.
+-quality insurance engineer: his role is to verify if the software meets its expectations by conceiving and executing test plans.

 -Project manager:  to sum up, he is the main responsible of the software project by overseeing if everything is done correctly from the beginning to the end.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

 Answer:

 The main difference between these two methodologies is that :

--waterfall is a sequential meaning a structured approach .
+-waterfall is a sequential , meaning a structured approach .
 Here every phase has to be followed.
 Best when defining how a company has to be organized.

--agile: is more flexible meaning allowing changes might happen.
+-agile: more flexible meaning allowing that changes might happen.
 This is ideal in a situation when changes have to be made.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

 Answer:

--IDEs: they are important because with them we can write , debug and test codes with VS Code -VCs : they are important because by them we can keep track of changes made in a program.
+-IDEs: they are important because with them we can write , debug and test codes.
+E.g: VS Code -VCs : they are important because by them we can keep track of changes made within a program.

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.